TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/NeuroMod Matlab Version/Modules/5. Event Related Module/Event Related Preprocessing/Functions/README.txt

 % 10.
 Threshold: double, threshold to automatically detect trials to delete
 % 11.
 EventChannelname: char, name of event channel for which trials are
 % rejected
+% 12.
+ThresholdSign: 1x2 double vector.
+1x1 is whether positive sign (1 for
+% yes, 0 no), 1x2 is whether negative sign (1 for yes, 0 no)

 % Outputs:
 % 1.
 EventRelatedData: nchannel x ntrials x ntime single matrix with modified event